 Modern heat exchangers take advantage of phase-change cooling by creating closed-loop systems for the cooling fluid to flow through and a small area (such as a heat sink) to dissipate the heat.
 The liquid flows near the heat source, absorbing it before heat pockets can form inside of the electrical enclosure, circulated away from this source, and then circulated back after the fluid has released the heat.
 In some applications, the heated fluid may be transferred and utilize for purposes that require sustained heat.

-To learn more about how phase-change cooling changed industrial thermal management, call Noren Products, Inc. in Taylor, TX, at 866-936-6736.
+To learn more about how phase-change cooling changed industrial thermal management, call Noren Thermal, Inc. in Taylor, TX, at 866-936-6736.